Why guardrails matter

 | Custom MCP servers | Allow or block users from adding their own MCP servers |

-If your workspace uses teams, team administrators can set additional restrictions for their team, but cannot enable capabilities that are disabled at the workspace level.
+If your workspace uses teams, team administrators can set additional restrictions for their team,

 Best practices